LSI

 The IT and AGS Team reports to the Director of Technology, who then reports to the Executive Committee and submits a formal IT infrastructure management report to the Quality, Compliance, and Audit Committee.

 The IT and AGS Team's comprehensive responsibilities ensure the School’s digital systems are secure, stable, and continuously monitored.
-Regular reporting to the CTO, Executive Committee, and Quality, Compliance, and Audit Committee maintains transparency and accountability in IT infrastructure management.
+Regular reporting to the Director of Technology, Executive Committee, and Quality, Compliance, and Audit Committee maintains transparency and accountability in IT infrastructure management.

 This rule ensures that IT infrastructure risks are systematically monitored and managed, reducing the likelihood of disruptions to the School’s operations.
 Regular reporting to the Executive Committee and Quality, Compliance, and Audit Committee ensures that risk management is integrated into overall governance and capacity planning.